ykwei7/Track-O/docs/UserGuide.md

 This will add an `English` lesson from `Sunday 2pm to 4pm` with the rate of `$30` per hour for John.
 4. To state a payment receive date, run `payment 1 by/05-01-2022`.
 This means that you expect to collect the fees on the 5th of January 2022.
-5. Now run `get 1`.
+5. Run `get 1`.
 If you performed all the steps correctly, the application should look like this.

 <img src="john_ug.png" width="85%"/>
 <div style="page-break-after: always;"></div>